Contact

 How to use artificial intelligence - Pareto before optimization

-Especially for companies that have already taken the first steps in collecting and using data through statistical models, the path to using tools from the field of artificial intelligence is not a long one.
-Various existing models can be trained with the available data to check whether a specific model has a chance of actually generating added value based on the existing data.
+Especially for companies that have already taken their first steps in the collection and use of data using statistical models, the step towards integrating tools from the field of artificial intelligence is no longer a major challenge.
+Various existing models can be trained with the available data to check whether a specific model has the chance of actually generating added value on the existing data.

 For widespread and scaled use, it will probably be necessary to optimize the model for your own use case later on.
 Nevertheless, initial added value can be achieved quickly by using pre-trained models.